reinierdevalk/abtab/README.md

 You can always check which paths are on the system `PATH` as follows.

     $ echo $PATH

-### If the software is not installed on your system
-For manual installation, go to the [Python](https://www.python.org/) or [Java](https://www.java.com/) website to download the installer, and follow the installation instructions.
-Alternatively, you can use a package manager such as [Homebrew](https://brew.sh/), [MacPorts](https://www.macports.org/), or [Anaconda](https://www.anaconda.com/)'s `conda` (macOS), or [Chocolatey]() or [WinGet](https://learn.microsoft.com/en-us/windows/package-manager/winget/) (Windows) for installation.
-It is recommended to install the latest stable version of the software.

-Once the software is installed, repeat the steps listed [above](#if-the-software-is-installed-on-your-system) to ensure that it is available in your CLI.

-### If the software is installed on your system and it does not meet the minimum version requirement
-If the software is already installed on your system and you only need to update it to a newer version, it is easiest and most efficient to use a package manager -- but it can be done manually as well.

-Once the software is updated, repeat the steps listed [above](#if-the-software-is-installed-on-your-system) to ensure that the updated version is available in your CLI.

 # Installation
 1. Create, on a path of choice on your computer, a directory called `abtab/`.
 The path up to and including this directory is referred to as `<root_path>`, and the directory itself is where you will be working from.